 Resort price comparison

-Here’s a table of prices we got from the official websites as at December 2015.
+Here’s a table of prices we got from the official websites as at August 2018.
 You’ll see that prices are pretty much similar throughout, so the only real difference in cost is more of accommodation and air fares.
+We didn’t compare accommodation prices as these are highly variable and dependent on dates and availability.
+Some notes:

-Many of the resorts also offer cheaper consecutive day passes and rentals.
-Take the time to do your own full planning and just use our table as a reference to compare prices.
+- Many of the resorts also offer cheaper consecutive day passes and rentals.
+Take the time to do your own full planning.

 Summary of Resorts